 $1.50 fee to withdraw from and ATM plus a 1% international Visa fee

 +Tips That Will Help You

 Look Into A Credit Union Instead Of A Bank

 Overall, it seems that credit unions tend to have smaller fees than banks, however you can't beat the waived fee possibilities with a couple of the major banks on this list.

 *Check out this useful comparison chart comparing many more financial institutions.

 Do your research at your current bank or credit union.
-Make an informed decision before you travel abroad.
-You may be saving quite a bit from fees by opening a new checking account before you go international.
+If you don't get great rates are your current bank it can be worth looking into opening a checking account somewhere else before you go abroad.